Mint Coriander Chutney Recipe

 - 2 to 3 tbsps water

 - 0.5 tsp sugar - optional

 - salt - to taste

 - Now add all the other ingredients except lemon juice, to the mixer jar.
 Blend to fine paste by adding water in steps as required.
-It is absolutely okay if you still see finely blended leaves but make sure you do not over blend them just to get a smooth paste.
-This will make the chutney bitter.

 - Store it in a dry air-tight container in your refrigerator.
 Serve with any appetizer or dish of your choice.

 - Adjust the amount of salt, green chilies, and lemon juice as per your taste.